coffeedeveloper/fluxible-initialize-component/README.md

 # fluxible-initialize-component

 `fluxible-initialize-component` is simple pack to initialize fluxible react component.
-Auto to set `contextTypes` and `connectToStores` , and `provideContext`.
+Auto to set `contextTypes`, `connectToStores`, and `provideContext`.

 ### How to use ?